defkef/defkef.github.io/about.md

 ## About this blog

-This blog is about being delighted about programming.
-It's a collection of conference talks, blog posts and articles I find remarkable.
+This blog is about programming.
+It's a collection of other blog posts, conference talks and articles I find remarkable.

 Thank you for reading.